 If you’re just wanting to get a great ride, but aren’t overly fixated on the upgrades, then I’d say the EX1 is still a great choice.
 If you want a few of the upgrades I mentioned, and also want to choose from one of the three colors the EX3 offers, then it’s a great option as well.

 I own an EX3, and it’s great bike, for what that’s worth.

-Biggest Differences Between the EX3, EX5, EX5s, and EX7s
+Biggest Differences Between the EX3, EX5, EX5s, EX7s and EX-Pro

 The differences between the EX3 and EX5 and/or EX5s are subtle, but may be important to the serious cyclist.
 The most notable differences, however, are the new competition Aero handlebar system that the EX5 models features, the EX5’s upgraded device mount, and the EX5s HD touchscreen.

 If you’re looking for a built-in HD touchscreen, and don’t want to stream your workouts on a tablet, then the EX5s the model you will want to consider.
 If you’re fine using a table or device for your workouts, then you will want to pick between the regular EX5 and EX3.

 The EX7s one of the best bikes Echelon has to offer – it has an upgraded HD touchscreen, is built for performance, and has gel seat for the ultimate in comfort – if you’re looking for the best-of-the-best then the EX7s is the Echelon Bike you’ve been looking for.

 If you’re looking for the total package, and want a more durable and sturdy ride, then consider the commercial-grade EX-Pro.

 Do All Echelon Bikes work for Streaming their Live and On Demand Workouts?